COMHIS/kungliga/publicationplace.md

 ### Geocoordinates

- * NaN% of the documents were matched to geographic coordinates (based on [Geonames](http://download.geonames.org/export/dump/)).
+ * 94% of the documents were matched to geographic coordinates (based on [Geonames](http://download.geonames.org/export/dump/)).
- * 0 unique places (0% of all unique places and NaN% of all documents) are missing geocoordinates.
+ * 1980 unique places (75.1% of all unique places and 5.97% of all documents) are missing geocoordinates.
 See [list of places missing geocoordinate information](output.tables/absentgeocoordinates.csv).

 ### Publication geography